 Baby

-Dad Couldn’t Tell His Newborn Twins Apart So Marked Them.
+Dad Couldn’t Tell His Newborn Twins Apart So He Marked Them.
 Then Mum Found Out!

-The twins’ mum insists on dressing her newborns in matchy-matchy outfits.
-While it looks adorbs, the fashion statement causes problems for Genius Dad who regularly gets the names muddled.
-He pleaded with his wife to dress the pair differently but the answer was a flat no.
+Mum insists on dressing her newborn twins in matchy-matchy outfits.
+While it looks adorable, the fashion statement causes problems for Genius Dad, who regularly gets the names muddled.
+He pleaded with his wife to dress the pair differently, but the answer was a flat no.

 “Everything went great with the twins at first.
 I spent a lot of time with them but I ultimately had to go back to work after two months.
 I haven’t been around them as much as I would like,” Genius Dad explained.

-“I asked if she would separate their clothes but she said no, she thinks it is cute.
+“I asked if she would separate their clothes, but she said no, thinking it was cute.

 When his wife found out what he was up to, Genius Dad found himself in the doghouse.